Katia Malashyna-de Jong

 Background

 The company has been growing exponentially, year over year.
 The finance team has quadrupled within the last two years.
 With their rapid development, they were experiencing a SaaS sprawl; different departments acquired different applications.
-They had over 200 paid Saas applications accross business, which were not always well integrated.
-This resulted in a lot of duplicate/manual effort required in most of corporate departments, including Finance, HR, and Sales..
-With 400+ employees, their technical resources are still limited, with no team dedicated specifically to corporate systems integration.
+They had over 200 paid SaaS applications, which were not always well integrated across the business.
+This resulted in a lot of duplicate/manual effort required in most of the corporate departments, including finance, HR, and sales.
+With over 400 employees, their technical resources are still limited, with no team dedicated specifically to corporate systems integration.

 As a finance professional, Katia felt this most acutely with Salesforce and NetSuite.
 The company had spent hundreds of hours over two and a half years building an internal set of tools and integration between these two applications, which just didn’t work properly.
 The financial team struggled with managing disparate data resulting in many hours of manual data entry every month.